lmignone1/Software-Engineering-Group-9/README.md

 Definition of Done:

 - The function has been completely implemented
 - The code has been reviewed by all members of the team
-- The product owner has accepted the implementation of the user story
 - The user story implementation meets ALL the acceptance criteria
 - The unit tests were written, executed and passed
 - Every acceptance criteria have at least a test case associated